Bob Moore's Coding Tips

 I readily admit to being a nerd.
 This means I have powers of concentration which border on the scary, a pernickety eye for detail, a certain lack of patience with civilians and the willfully ignorant, and if I was any more self-centred I'd be a gyroscope.

 My employer manufactures home alarm systems to protect the elderly, the sick, victims of domestic violence and those on witness protection programs.
-The outfield units ring into control centres via the telephone network, and my primary job is to design the software systems for those control centres, which are based on Windows NT.
+The outfield units ring into control centres via the telephone network, and my primary job is to design the software systems for those control centres, which are based on Windows.
 This isn't quite as simple as it sounds, because we not only support our own units, but our control centres have to support the equipment from dozens of other manufacturers worldwide.
 We sell into many countries, including Germany, Spain, Belgium, Luxembourg, Holland, Denmark, Australia, New Zealand, Canada, Hong Kong, the USA, old uncle Tom Cobbley and all.

 I've spotted a couple of trends on the web of late - pictures of offices and that whole "five things you didn't know about me" business.
 Well I'm not falling for the latter, but if you're nosy enough you can have a look at my office should that interest you.